Julius Rosenwald: Philanthropy

+Julius Rosenwald had a simple philosophy when it came to philanthropy.
+He explained, “What I want to do is try and cure the things that seem wrong”.
+A major focus of Rosenwald’s philanthropic work stemmed from his desire to eradicate antisemitism in the U.S. and worldwide.

+Additionally, Rosenwald was concerned about justice for all, and he believed that the plight of African Americans was deeply connected with the inequities faced by Jews throughout their history.
+This became even more important to him after meeting Booker T. Washington before the start of the first World War.
+He explained that his desire to improve education for African Americans in the U.S. when he said that “very few persons are interested in the education of the Negro that I have deemed it wiser to concentrate my efforts in that direction”.
+Rosenwald’s philanthropic pursuits thus combined his strong sense of responsibility to aid in social inequality with his reverence for education and learning.

-After the 1906 financial reorganization of Sears, Rosenwald became friends with Goldman Sachs's other senior partner, Paul J. Sachs, who often stayed with Rosenwald during his many trips to Chicago and the two would discuss America's social situation, agreeing that the plight of African Americans was the most serious in the U.S. Sachs introduced Rosenwald to two prominent educators and proponents of African-American education, William H. Baldwin and Booker T. Washington.
+After the 1906 financial reorganization of Sears, Rosenwald became friends with Goldman Sachs's other senior partner, Paul J. Sachs, who often stayed with Rosenwald during his many trips to Chicago.
+The two would discuss America's social situation, agreeing that the plight of African Americans was the most serious in the U.S. Sachs introduced Rosenwald to two prominent educators and proponents of African-American education, William H. Baldwin and Booker T. Washington.
 Rosenwald made common cause with Washington and was asked to serve on the board of directors of the Tuskegee Institute in 1912, a position he held for the remainder of his life.
 He endowed the institute to free Washington from fundraising and enable him to devote more time managing the institute.

 Rosenwald became a member of the city's leading Jewish Reform congregation, Chicago Sinai congregation, soon after moving to Chicago.
-Its rabbi, Emil G. Hirsch, made a big impact on Rosenwald's philanthropy.
+Its rabbi, Emil G. Hirsch, made an impact on Rosenwald's philanthropy.
 Rosenwald donated generously to several Jewish community projects in Chicago and served as vice president of Chicago Sinai for many years.